Tx0actical/Epsilon/README.md

 ### If Git is installed
 - Clone the repository by opening a PowerShell terminal and type:
 - ```git clone https://github.com/Tx0actical/EpsilonScript```

-- `cd` into the repository directory and run:
+- `cd` into the repository directory
 - ```cd [Drive]://[Path]/[to]/[Script]```
 - ```.\Script.ps1```

 ### If Git is not installed